open-telemetry/opentelemetry-android/demo-app/README.md

     - Destroyed: `onDestroy`,
     - Detached: `onDetach` (fragment disconnected).
   - Provides detailed insights into each lifecycle phase.
+  - Can be observed in the "About OpenTelemetry Android" activity, entered via "Learn more" on the main screen.

 * ANR Detection
   - Automatically detects and reports ANRs in the app.